osamarashid686/osamarashid686/README.md

-Hi,
-I'm a self-taught Front end web developer. with having the skill set of pure ✅ HTML5✅ CSS3 & ✅ JavaScript, convert PSD to a webpage, fix bugs, and boost up websites.
-I am very passionate about my work & still learning more framework and library to enhance my skillset. you can reachh me on my linked in profile https://www.linkedin.com/in/osama-rashid-aaa98721a
+Hello, I'm Osama Rashid!
+I am a Front-End Developer and Student
+🚀 I am currently learning JsReact / Bootstrap
+🔭 I’m currently building my main porfolio project
+📚 2021 Goals: Learn improve my skill set and deploy it on my work ⚡ Fun Fact: looking for internship! you can reach me at linkedIn profile https://www.linkedin.com/in/osama-rashid-aaa98721a